desjjoh/QuickAPI-NestJS/src/modules/domain/audit/docs/activity-audit.md

 CSRF values, encryption keys, and raw file contents.
 Secret fields should be recorded only as a fact such as `password_changed: true`, not as old/new values.

+Relationship values use an explicit, bounded representation.
+A one-to-one relationship may use an explicitly allowlisted nested object.
+One-to-many and many-to-many relationships must be represented only as arrays of related entity IDs; relationship arrays must never contain full related objects.

 ## Capture and delivery

 1. Establish request context early and normalize the route from the framework's route template.
 Trust forwarded IP headers only from configured proxies.
-2. The application service emits activity events at the point where the outcome is known.
-Persistence instrumentation emits entity changes with the same context.
+2. The owning domain or application service manually emits both activity events and entity changes at the point where the outcome and correct representations are known, using the same context.
 3. Commit successful mutation audit records atomically with the business transaction, or write an outbox entry in that transaction for durable delivery.
 Never report a successful mutation that later rolls back.